I posted two recipes yesterday (this one and this one), so I am not going to post one today.

 The Offspring – Kristie Are You Doing OK

 This song strikes a chord for so many reasons.
-I was sexually abused as a child from the age of approximately 5 up to 15 years old, and this song was part of my healing process.
+I was sexually abused as a child, and this song was part of my healing process.
 But also, it is something that I would have liked someone to ask me.
 I would have loved it if someone had noticed the trauma and anguish that I was going through and asked if I was OK.

 I also love the acoustic guitar, the music, the lyrics – even the video.
 I strongly identify with the girl in the video in this song… mostly because for years I was NOT doing ok…